nafeu/nafeu.github.io/_posts/2021-01-20-modern-react-development-but-without-200-mb-of-node-modules.md

 comments: true
 share: true
 ---
-# Modern React Development But Without 200+ MB of Node Modules

 I once had a coworker send me a *dummy website* as part of testing requirements for a code review.
 The website just had one button, and the button triggered some JavaScript.
 It was meant to be used in tandem with an `iframe` to test a larger, more sophisticated feature that she was working on.
 The site was sent to me in a zip file with simple instructions: unzip, `cd test_site`, `npm install` and `npm start`.

 There was one part of that whole process that I could honestly never get out of my head.